Atkins 20: FAQ

 Research has shown that on a controlled carbohydrate program, more calories are burned than on a low-fat, high-carbohydrate diet, so there is a certain metabolic advantage to the controlled carb approach.
 But understand that this does not give you a license to gorge.

 The real goal of the Atkins program is to learn eating habits that will enable you to permanently maintain a healthy weight and lifestyle.
 This includes changing old habits such as overeating that contributed to your original weight problem.

 Q: I lost weight for the first few months, but now the scale just won't budge.
 How do I get off this plateau?

 First, before you assume there is a problem, ask yourself some questions: Are you feeling better?
 Are your clothes fitting better?
-(You may be losing inches, not pounds, because muscle weighs more than fat.)
+(You may be losing inches, not pounds, because muscle is more dense than fat.)
 Are you still losing, but at a slower rate?
 You may just need to continue a bit longer, making slight modifications.
 These include:

 - If you are in phase 2 you can try decreasing the number of grams of carbohydrate you are consuming by 5 or 10 grams.

 - Increasing the amount of fat and decrease protein if you are consuming more than 4 to 6 ounces per serving.

 - Finding and eliminating “hidden” carbs in the form of processed foods that may contain sugar.